WaffleAWT/Sheet-To-JSON/README.md

 To download:
 -Press Code -> Download ZIP

 -Extract your file

 To use:
+-Make sure you have [Python](https://www.python.org/downloads/) installed

 -Locate the dist directory

--Open the executable inside "sheet_to_json.exe" -Locate your sheet in the first tab
+-Open the executable inside "sheet_to_json.exe"

+-Locate your sheet in the first tab

 -provide a name and path for the JSON output

+-Press "Convert to JSON"

 Wala :)